top of page

 Watering is key, especially in the first year.
 Keep the soil moist but not soaked.
 Here’s a quick watering guide:

-• Water once or twice a week during dry spells.
+• Water more often during dry spells.

 • Reduce watering in cooler months.